 Several state dental organizations are supporters of Dentist Day in Annapolis.
 These include the MSDA, the Maryland Dental Society, the Maryland Association of Pediatric Dentistry, The Maryland Children’s Oral Health Institute and the Maryland Academy of General Dentistry.
-According to MSDA Lobbyist Mr. Dan Doherty, this is a crucial year for each MSDA member to meet and get to know their legislators.
-After last November’s election, there are many changes in Annapolis besides a new Governor, Larry Hogan.
-The Maryland House of Delegates is undergoing a 40% membership change while the Maryland Senate membership will change by 23%.
-Besides many new faces, there will be changes in leadership in many committees that hear testimony on dental issues.
+According to MSDA Lobbyist Mr. Dan Doherty, because of the importance of the legislative issues, 2016 is a crucial year for each MSDA member to meet and get to know their legislators.
 Each Maryland state legislator will be informed that "Dentist Day” is approaching and to expect visits from dentists within their constituency.
 Visiting dentists will be given a packet to give to each of their legislators.
 Each packet contains information about organized dentistry in Maryland and dentistry’s position on several bills.
 It is our hope that between where you live and work, we will have a Maryland dentists visit with delegates and senators from all 47 legislative districts.
 Although you may not have an opportunity to meet with all your legislators in person, I have found interacting with legislative staff and aides also can be very rewarding.

 Lunch is provided at the Calvert House at Noon followed by a debriefing during which we can review any questions that may require follow up or comments received during our visits.
-Also during the day we will have a presentation of the "MSDA 2013 Legislator of the Year Awards”.
-This year we will recognize two former state legislators who helped pass key dispensing legislation last year and have a deep interest in the oral health of Marylanders, Delegate Donald "Doc” Elliott and Senator Roy Dyson.
-These former legislators have been particularly supportive of dentistry and are both very deserving of this special recognition.
+Also during the day we will have a presentation of the "MSDA 2015 Legislator of the Year Awards”.
+This year we will recognize three state legislators who have been very supportive of dentistry for all Marylanders.
+This year’s recipients are Senator Joan Carter Conway (Baltimore City), Delegate Dan Morheim (Baltimore County, also a physician), and Senator Shirley Nathan-Pulliam (Baltimore City).
+These legislators have been particularly supportive of dentistry and are very deserving of this special recognition.

 The Legislative Affairs Committee of the MSDA will keep you informed as the legislative session progresses.
 We hope the information noted above will motivate you to take a day off to attend.
-A day off now will eliminate potential headaches for your dental practice in the future.
-Registration may be done here.
+A day off now will eliminate lots of potential headaches for your dental practice in the future.
+Registration information on "Dentist Day” is included in the issue of MSDA Newsletter.
 A charge of $50 is included breakfast & Lunch and helps defray some of the cost involved in providing such a worthwhile program.
-I look forward to seeing you February 25!
+I look forward to seeing you February 24!
 Don’t forget to bring business cards, wear comfortable dress shoes, call ahead and schedule appointments to meet your legislators, and bring your ID for security checks.